Terms of Service

 • “Downtime” means a period during which Covered Services are unavailable or materially non-functional due to a fault within our operational control, such that Customers generally cannot use the Covered Services as intended.

-• “Downtime Start Time” is the time we confirm Downtime based on our monitoring or a valid customer report (whichever occurs first).
+• “Downtime Start Time” is the time we confirm Downtime based on our monitoring or a valid customer report, whichever occurs first.

-12.4 24-hour restoration target
+12.4 Restoration target

 12.5 Maintenance